#SmallBusinessAdvice

 2. Winding Up

-Winding up is basically the process of dissolving a company.
+Winding up is basically the process of dissolving a company in Malaysia.
 Winding up includes the termination of a company’s business operation and selling off all the assets to pay off the creditors according to the priorities.

 Compulsory Winding Up